 Our thorough investigations and analyses help us hold parties accountable for letting others get hurt.
 Using our time-tested investigative process, we help victims maximize their recovery from losses resulting from their personal injuries.
 Our injury lawyers stay up-to-date on changing state and federal laws and court systems that may affect their cases.
 Most importantly, our law firm treats each person we help with compassion because we know what they’re going through.

-CaseyGerry’s injury lawyers have successfully represented injured plaintiffs who have against other individuals as well as some of the largest corporations in the world.
+CaseyGerry’s personal injury lawyers have successfully represented injured plaintiffs who have against other individuals as well as some of the largest corporations in the world.
 Below is a snapshot of some of the cases we have handled.

 An insurance company for defendants is involved in most personal injury cases.
 Insurance company adjusters are notorious for trying to take advantage of injury victims.
 Their practices and procedures often include pressuring injured parties into accepting a settlement that does not provide them with the compensation they deserve.